 Dealing with an aircraft is not an easy task.
-Now we are not talking about battery driven toys or cars, this is real aircraft.
-For the people, who have dealt with it, know really well how much importance paper and documentation hold to fly an aircraft into the territory of the U.S. Aside from papers, there are plenty of things that should be taken care of to have the FAA aircraft registration.
-For flying into the U.S. or out of the country – whether it is, you need to show proper documentation.
+Now we are not talking about battery driven toys or cars, this is a real aircraft.
+For the people who have dealt with it, know really well how much importance the papers and documentation hold to fly an aircraft into U.S. territory.
+Aside from papers, there are plenty of things that need to be taken care of to have an FAA aircraft registration.
+When flying into the U.S. or out of the country – Whatever it is, you need to show proper documentation.

-The aircraft should valid and current FAA airplane registration and airworthiness certificate.
+The aircraft should valid and current with its FAA airplane registration and airworthiness certificate.
 The entity should be ‘active’ if the registered owner of the aircraft acts as a corporation or a liability.
-When it is not, the registration may be is an invalid one.
-Flying an aircraft without valid registration might be a subject of penalty and prosecution.
+When it is not, the registration is invalid as well.
+Flying an aircraft without valid registration is subject to penalty and sometimes even prosecution.

 The pilot should have a valid airman certificate, medical fitness certificate.
-There should be restricted radiotelephone operators permit; though this is not required for U.S. operations it completely depends on destiny.
-The authorities also should make sure that if the pilot is operating under the basic med provisions.
-There are a very few countries to recognize basic med in place of a valid medical certificate.
+There should be a restricted radiotelephone operator’s permit; though this is not required for U.S. operations, it completely depends on the destination.
+The authorities also should make sure that the pilot is operating under the basic med provisions.
+There are very few countries that recognize basic med in place of a valid medical certificate.

-Now it is clear why apart from the FAA aircraft registration, other documents are equally important.
+Now it is clear why, apart from an FAA aircraft registration, other documents are equally important.
 Come to Aviation Trust Company for all these and collect your papers.